Explore Dominican Life

-Through profession of the vows of chastity, poverty, and obedience, along with a contemplative emphasis on Eucharistic adoration and Marian devotion, our community exists for the salvation of souls and the building of the Church throughout the world.
-As Dominicans, our primary apostolate is the education and formation of young people.
-We remain open to engaging the modern culture with new forms of evangelization in order to preach the Gospel and teach the Truth.
+Through profession of the vows of poverty, chastity and obedience, along with a contemplative emphasis on Eucharistic adoration and Marian devotion, our community exists for the salvation of souls and the building of the Church throughout the world.